• Skip to primary navigation

 Pirozhki Buns with Filling

 I still remember my first attempt at frying piroshki.
 Newly married, I wanted to make something special.
 The piroshki looked promising until I dropped them into barely heated oil.
 I guess I was too afraid to overheat the oil.
 They were inedible because the dough had absorbed so much oil.
 Lesson learned: when frying, you want the oil to be hot, like it is for fries.
-You also need to have enough oil to cover at least half of the bun.
+You also need enough oil to submerge about half the bun.

 Pirozhki Buns with Filling